Portland cement: Composition

 (The last two requirements were already set out in the German Standard, issued in 1909).

-Clinkers make up more than 90% of the cement, along with a limited amount of calcium sulfate (CaSO4, which controls the set time), and up to 5% minor constituents (fillers) as allowed by various standards.
+Clinkers make up more than 90% of the cement, along with a limited amount of calcium sulphate (CaSO4, which controls the set time), and up to 5% minor constituents (fillers) as allowed by various standards.
 Clinkers are nodules (diameters, 0.2–1.0 in) of a sintered material that is produced when a raw mixture of predetermined composition is heated to high temperature.
 The key chemical reaction distinguishing Portland cement from other hydraulic limes occurs at these high temperatures (>1300 C) as belite (Ca2SiO4) combines with calcium oxide (CaO) to form alite (Ca3SiO5).

 Manufacturing

 Portland cement clinker is made by heating, in a cement kiln, a mixture of raw materials to a calcining temperature of above 600 C and then a fusion temperature, which is about 1450 C for modern cements, to sinter the materials into clinker.